RudrakshNanavaty/gpt4-tokenizer/README.md

 # GPT Tokenizer Next

-A modern web application for experimenting with GPT-4 tokenization, built with Next.js and TypeScript.
-This project allows users to tokenize text using GPT-4's tokenizer, visualize token breakdowns, and explore vocabulary and merge rules interactively.
+A modern web application for experimenting with GPT tokenization, built with Next.js and TypeScript.
+This project allows users to tokenize text using GPT's tokenizer, visualize token breakdowns, and explore vocabulary and merge rules interactively.

 ## Features

--   **Tokenize Text**: Input text and see how it is tokenized using GPT-4's tokenizer.
+-   **Tokenize Text**: Input text and see how it is tokenized using GPT's tokenizer.
 -   **Token Visualization**: View tokens, their IDs, and corresponding strings.
 -   **Vocabulary Explorer**: Browse the vocabulary and merge rules used by the tokenizer.
 -   **Modern UI**: Built with React, TypeScript, and a beautiful, responsive design.